qtnc/6pad2/doc/configuration.md

 :	Reload files which were open at last session, but only if no other file to load is specified on the command line.
 2:
 :	Always reload all files opened at last session, even if other files given on the command line must be loaded.

+## editorConfigOverride
+Define how to behave with .editorconfig files, and how the settings defined in these files must override or not default parameters and/or guessed file formats.
+.editorconfig files allow to locally define parameters such as encoding and line endings, so that all users working on a project can use the same format, regardless of specific IDEs configuration and/or project specific data.
+For more information about .editorconfig files, see <http://editorconfig.org/>.
+By default, this parameter is set to 1.

+0:
+:	Ignore completely .editorconfig files, never process them
+1:
+:	Use .editorconfig files, but load the file in the format guessed rather than how it is specified in .editorconfig if it appear to be more appropriate.
+When saving the file, settings defined in .editorconfig are always taken into account.
+2:
+:	Use .editorconfig files and always open the files in the format specified in .editorconfig, even if there are potential encoding and/or line endings conflicts.

 ## maxRecentFiles
 The maximum number of entries present in the recent files menu.
 Default to 10.